lbroudoux/cheese-quizz/README.md

 cheese-quizz-client-cheese-quizz.apps.cluster-lemans-0014.lemans-0014.example.opentlc.com
 ```

 and open it into a browser.
-You shoul get the following:
+You should get the following:

 <img src="./assets/cheddar-quizz.png" width="400">